kaustuvdatta/PFNano/README.md

 ## Documenting the Extended NanoAOD Samples

-[Not sure if still relevant] Please document the input and output datasets on the following twiki: https://twiki.cern.ch/twiki/bin/view/CMS/JetMET/JMARNanoAODv1.
-For the MC, the number of events can be found by looking up the output dataset in DAS.
+For the MC samples, the number of events can be found by looking up the output dataset in DAS.
 For the data, you will need to run brilcalc to get the total luminosity of the dataset.
 See the instructions below.

 ## Running brilcalc